owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 Dynamic graph is constructed during the runtime.
 Due to operator overloading, its construction can be naturally blended with a language's native constructs such as ``if ... else ...`` and ``for`` loops.
 This renders greatest flexibility and expressiveness.
 On the other hand, a static graph needs to be declared using a specific DSL (which has a steeper learning curve).
 Because the structure of a graph is already known during the compilation phase, there is a great space for optimisation.
 However, static graphs sometimes make it difficult to express conditions and loops when using with native code together.

 As we can see, the flexibility of a dynamic graph comes with the price of lower performance.
 Facebook's Pytorch and Google's TensorFlow are the typical examples of dynamic and static graph respectively.
-Interestingly, Owl does something slightly different from these two in order to get the best parts of both world, we will detail this in the following.
+Interestingly, Owl does something slightly different from these two in order to get the best parts of both worlds, we will detail this in the following.